-India constructively engaged in further developing the current legal framework of the multilateral trading system within the WTO but did not take into consideration the particular interests of developing members.
+India constructively engaged in further developing the current legal framework of the multilateral trading system within the WTO.
+However, such efforts did not take into consideration the particular interests of developing members.

 Thus, India receives a score of 0.

 Analysts: Nammal Khan, Fahim Mostafa and Sana Rizvi